 Not sure if this is the right eating style for you?
 Spoiler alert: Mindful eating is for everyone.
 "Everyone is a candidate for the mindful eating style," says Amy Goldsmith, R.D.N., a dietitian based in Frederick, MD.
 "Most individuals lose their hunger and satiety intuitiveness around the age of 5, or when they enter the education system, simply because they switch from eating when they need energy to eating when they have a designated time allowance."
 Think about it: You were probably told from a young age when you were supposed to eat, whether you were hungry or not!
 Obviously, this makes sense logistically when you're a child, but one of the best things about being an adult is that you can do what you want when you want, right?!
 That can and should include eating.
 (Related: Why Do I Lose My Appetite When I'm Stressed?)

-Now, that doesn't make mindful eating easy.
+Now, that doesn't mean practicing mindfulness and eating will be easy.
 "It won't stick if you're not ready to make lifestyle changes," Kozimor-Perrin says.
 "All of us, when introducing a new behavior or trying to alter our current ones, need to be ready for that change so when it gets hard we push through."
 Just like with any diet change, you'll need to make a commitment in order to see the changes you're looking for—regardless of whether they're emotional or physical.

-One of the best things about mindful eating is that you can define what it means for you as an individual rather than conforming to set standards.
+One of the best things about learning how to be a mindful eater is that you can define what it means for you as an individual rather than conforming to set standards.
 "Think tools, not rules," Albers says.
 But mindful eating's abstract nature can also make it tougher to implement than a more restrictive eating style focused on rules.
 This can sometimes be discouraging for people used to knowing exactly how they're supposed to eat.
 Luckily, there are lots of strategies you can try out on your own to get started.

 Be an observer.
 "People are surprised when I give them step one: Do absolutely nothing different," Albers says.
 "Spend a solid week just nonjudgmentally observing your eating habits.
 That means just noticing without adding any commentary (i.e., 'how could I be so stupid.')
 Judgment shuts down awareness on a dime."
 You'll probably be surprised at how many eating habits you have that you didn't even realize were habits, she says.
 "For example, one of my clients said that she kept a mindful eye open for a week.
 She learned that she ate mindlessly only when in front of screens.
 She became very aware of this habit.
 This awareness was life-changing for her."